 By now, safety and security managers have each built strong portfolios in the enterprise.
 Indeed, reporting hierarchies often reflect the importance the C-suite places on topline safety and security priorities, objectives like keeping employees safe at work or mitigating threats to facilities and people.
-In turn, businesses of all shapes and sizes, in all vertical markets, have implemented standalone safety and security management systems to pursue those objectives.
+In turn, businesses of all shapes and sizes, in all vertical markets, have implemented a standalone safety and security management system to pursue those objectives.

 Initially, the siloing seemed justified, at least on a theoretical level.
 After all, safety managers primarily focus on the unintentional, non-malicious threats to people, process, systems, and the environment caused by human error.
 Conversely, security managers focus on intentional, malicious threats to physical assets and people perpetrated by intentional human actors.